eslint/eslint/docs/rules/object-curly-newline.md

 ## Rule Details

-This rule enforces consistent line breaks after opening and before closing braces of object literals or destructuring assignments.
+More precisely, the rule requires or disallows a line break between { and its following token, and between } and its preceding token of object literals or destructuring assignments.

 ## Options

 This rule has either a string option:

-* `"always"` requires line breaks inside braces
+* `"always"` requires line breaks after opening and before closing braces
-* `"never"` disallows line breaks inside braces
+* `"never"` disallows line breaks after opening and before closing braces

 Or an object option: